amrrashor/beyond-apps/README.md

 ### Tools and Technologies used in this project:-

-1- Next.js
+1- Next.js <br />
-2- Styled-Components: to write CSS in JavaScript.
+2- Styled-Components: to write CSS in JavaScript. <br />
-3- React-Bootstrap: to provide native Bootstrap components as pure React components.
+3- React-Bootstrap: to provide native Bootstrap components as pure React components. <br />
-4- Axios: to provide a Promise based HTTP requests from node js.
+4- Axios: to provide a Promise based HTTP requests from node js. <br />
-5- React-Icons: to provide a scalable icons.
+5- React-Icons: to provide a scalable icons. <br />

 ### Project Folder Structure.